You can customize the look of the prompts in the chat buffer. There are separate settings for local (i.e. your own messages) and foreign prompts.

 special sequences defined:

-defines how %t
+%t%n%u%r%jjabber-chat-time-format defines how %t shows time.
+Its

-format is identical to that passed to format-time-string
+format is identical to that passed to format-time-string.

 See Time Conversion (GNU Emacs Lisp Reference Manual).

-is used instead of
+jabber-chat-delayed-time-format is used instead of

-for delayed messages (messages sent while
+jabber-chat-time-format for delayed messages (messages sent while

 you were offline, or fetched from history).
 This way you can have short